 The results can either be delivered in a .csv file, with semicolon separator (;) or as an excel sheet.
-For mFRR & aFRR where the frequency deviation is not necessary, it can be left out.
+For mFRR & aFRR the frequency deviation is to be replaced with a setpoint signal.

-2.1 Abbreviations utilized independent of specific ancillary service markets.
+3.1 Abbreviations utilized independent of specific ancillary service markets.